-How and where you set up your cameras affects the performance of people counting analytics.
+How and where you set up your cameras affects video analytics performance.
 An optimal camera setup can minimize missed or false counts.

 - People can be seen traveling along the longest side of the image.

 - The camera has a top-down view (90° from ceiling).NOTE: Do not use fish-eye cameras or cameras with high distortion.
 The horizontal field of view should not exceed 120°.

 Adjust the camera to meet the following conditions:

 - There is no motion blur in the video.
 Faster shutter speeds produce less motion